cpoile/worktree/README.md

 ## Configuration

+Put the script in the parent of your mattermost server and enterprise directories.
+E.g.:

+monorepo/
+│ ── worktree
+│ ── worktree-completion.bash
+│ ── README.md (this file)
+├── mattermost/
+└── enterprise/

 The script is configurable for different directory naming conventions.
 At the top of the `worktree` script, you can modify:

 ```bash